muhammadshoaib123456/lessn_ai_nextjs_postgre-prisma/README.md

 ⚠️ Important Notes

-You must create a PostgreSQL database and user manually before adding credentials:
+You must create a PostgreSQL database and user manually before adding credentials: you can setup database through pgadmin as well

 sql

-CREATE DATABASE my_db;
+# CREATE DATABASE my_db;
-CREATE USER my_user WITH PASSWORD '12345'; -- choose your own password
+# CREATE USER my_user WITH PASSWORD '12345';
-GRANT ALL PRIVILEGES ON DATABASE my_db TO my_user;
+# GRANT ALL PRIVILEGES ON DATABASE my_db TO my_user;

+ u can set your own password and db name and run above commands

 ---

 ## 🛠️ 3.
 Setup Prisma

 Generate Prisma client:

-npx prisma generate
+# npx prisma generate

 Apply migrations:
 If you already have migration files:

-npx prisma migrate deploy
+# npx prisma migrate deploy

 If you don’t have migrations yet:

-npx prisma migrate dev --name init
+# npx prisma migrate dev --name init

----

 ## 📂 4.
 Import CSV Data

-node ./scripts/import-csv.js ./public/final-seo.csv
+# node ./scripts/import-csv.js ./public/final-seo.csv

 📝 Adjust the path (`./public/final-seo.csv`) if your CSV file is in a different location.